chainstack/docs/docs/operations/multichain/cold-node-key-management.md

+---
+meta:
+  - name: description
+    content: Learn how to manage your MultiChain keys using a cold node and how to sign transactions.
+  - name: keywords
+    content: multichain cold node key sign
+---

 # Cold node key management

 By default, you can view your MultiChain wallet addresses and keys specific to the node that you deployed, provided that you are logged in as the same user with Chainstack.
 See [View node access and credentials](/platform/view-node-access-and-credentials).